Psychotherapy Training and Accreditation

 Lisa has a particular interest in relationships and has been working for over a decade with couples and individuals who are experiencing relationship difficulties including communication and dealing with conflict, infidelity, intimacy, stress and stressful lifestyles that are affecting their relationship, parenting and growing apart.

-She works with clients who are struggling to come to terms with loss that can range from bereavement (including infant loss), separation and divorce, illness, job and role loss, through to ageing and retirement, etc. Sometimes, people come into therapy so that they can figure it out and avoid over-burdening their family and friends.
+In addition, she works with clients who are struggling to come to terms with loss that can range from bereavement (including infant loss), separation and divorce, illness, job and role loss, through to ageing and retirement, etc. Sometimes, people come into therapy so that they can figure it out and who wish to avoid over-burdening their family and friends.
 She is also an experienced practitioner in supporting clients who are experiencing stress (workplace and/or personal), anxiety, depression and low self-esteem,

 Lisa’s fee for individuals is €80 and for couples is €90 per session